Research Center Website

 Optical and Infrared Astronomy

-Research in this division spans extragalactic and galactic astronomy, with special emphases on cosmology, the large-scale structure of the universe, cosmic gamma-ray sources, clusters of galaxies, clusters of stars, the halo of our galaxy, and the formation and evolution of stars and galaxies.
-Observations are made from orbiting observatories including the Hubble Space Telescope, the JWST Space Telescope, and ground based observatories such as the MMT, Magellan, and FLWO.
-SAO/CfA astronomers were the first to uncover the large-scale structure of the distribution of galaxies in space and the acceleration of the Universe.
-Division scientists have also led the exploration of the very high energy (TeV) gamma-ray universe using atmospheric Cherenkov telescopes.
+Research in the OIR Division encompasses both Galactic and extragalactic astronomy, emphasizing diverse fields including cosmology, the large-scale structure of the universe, cosmic gamma-ray sources, galaxy clusters, the Galactic halo, and the formation and evolution of stars and galaxies.
+OIR researchers typically acquire their data from both space-based observatories such as the Hubble Space Telescope and JWST, as well as ground-based observatories such as the MMT, Magellan, and FLWO.
+The OIR Division participates in the management and time allocation for all three of these ground-based facilities.
+OIR astronomers were the first to uncover the large-scale structure in the distribution of galaxies, and the acceleration of the Universe.
+Division scientists have also led the exploration of the very high energy (TeV) gamma-ray universe using atmospheric Cherenkov telescopes, such as VERITAS.
 OIR scientists are active in the development of both advanced optical and infrared instruments for existing ground-based facilities, and instruments for space.
-SAO is a team member of the NASA’s MIDEX SPHEREx mission, and continued to develop plans for this space-based telescope to conduct four all-sky infrared spectral surveys.
-OIR also operates the next generation of large optical/infrared telescopes, including the Giant Magellan Telescope (GMT).
-The GMT is a 25-m telescope with seven 8.4-m primary segments, six of which have already been cast, two of these now polished and figured to specifications and the third is completing final tests.
+For example, OIR scientists are participants in SPHEREx mission (a NASA MIDEX), which will carry out an infrared all-sky spectral survey from low-Earth orbit after it launches in 2025.
+OIR members are also laying the groundwork for the next generation of extremely large optical/infrared telescopes, with a focus on the Giant Magellan Telescope (GMT).
+The GMT will be a 25-m telescope with seven 8.4-m primary segments, all of which have been cast, with three already polished and figured to specifications.
 SAO is leading the development of three GMT instruments, the G-CLEF high dispersion/precision radial velocity spectrograph, the Acquisition, Guiding, and Wavefront control system for the first light spectrograph, and GMACS, a low/moderate dispersion spectrograph along with its primary mirror phasing system.
 Division scientists are developing concepts for next generation space satellite missions.

 Research Staff

-Ashby, Matthew L. N., Astrophysicist.
+Ashby, Matthew L. N. Astrophysicist and OIR Division Chair.
 B.A.
 (1988) University of Colorado; M.S.
 (1991), Ph.D.
 (1995) Cornell University.
-Research specialties: Infrared properties of nearby and distant galaxies; active galactic nuclei; galaxy evolution; radiative transfer.
+Research specialties: the Galactic ISM; fundamental properties of both nearby and distant galaxies; active galactic nuclei; galaxy evolution; SPHEREx Co-Investigator.
 Contact: mashby@cfa.harvard.edu

 Brown, Warren R., Astrophysicist.
 B.S.
 (1995) University of Arizona; A.M.
 (1998), Ph.D.
 (2002) Harvard University.
 Research specialties: Hypervelocity stars; Merging white dwarf binaries; Stellar halo of the Milky Way; Optical and infrared instruments for ground-based telescopes.
 Contact: wbrown@cfa.harvard.edu